 So you have made the firm decision to breast feed your new born baby instead bottle feed.
 You have prepared yourself, emotionally, physically and psychologically because you strongly believe that breastfeeding is far more beneficial than formula milk.

-9 ways how you can increase your breast milk supply:
+How you can increase your breast milk supply

 1. Eat a balanced diet